Primary

 Let your shoulders shrug up at the bottom for a full lat stretch, then pull your shoulder blades down as you begin the pull.
 The neutral grip naturally keeps your elbows tracking forward.

-Want Neutral-Grip Pull-Up in your program?
+See where Neutral-Grip Pull-Up fits in your weekly plan

 Grip parallel handles with palms facing each other.